XanaduAI/strawberryfields/doc/introduction/photonic_hardware.rst

 Further details on the :class:`xcc.Job` class can be found in the `Xanadu Cloud Client documentation <https://xanadu-cloud-client.readthedocs.io/en/stable/api/xcc.Job.html>`_.

-Alternatively, if you have your :mod:`compiled <~.compilers>` quantum program available as a Blackbird script, you can submit the Blackbird script file to be executed remotely using the Xanadu Cloud Client command line interface:
+Alternatively, if you have your `compiled <strawberryfields.compilers>`__ quantum program available as a Blackbird script, you can submit the Blackbird script file to be executed remotely using the Xanadu Cloud Client command line
+interface:

 .. code-block:: console